 One of the issues home buyers need to consider when they're purchasing a home is insurance.
-Homeowners insurance helps protect homeowners from financial liability due to damage from natural disasters and certain types of property damage.
+Homeowners insurance or landlord insurance helps protect homeowners and landlords from financial liability due to damage from natural disasters and certain types of property damage.
 Knowing what to look for in a homeowners insurance policy, how much you can expect to pay for this insurance and what you can do to save can help you get the best deal possible.

 Is Homeowners Insurance Required?

 People who pay cash for their homes don't need to get insurance, but people who borrow money for their home may be required by the lender to get insurance.
 Homeowners who borrowed money for their home and who don't have insurance may be forced to pay for coverage through their lender.
 Often these lender-forced policies are far more expensive than policies available on the open market.

 The amount you can expect to pay for insurance depends on a variety of factors including location, size of the home, value of the home, upgrades to the home and other risk factors.
 Policies in high-risk areas may be more expensive than policies in low risk areas. $1,000 to $2,000 per year is typical for standard single-family homes.
 Policies are paid for in one lump sump for the year.

 One of the best ways to save on a policy is to pair your homeowners insurance with your car insurance.
 In addition, raising the deductible from $500 to $1,000 can save as much as 25 percent on a single policy.
 Shopping around is another good way to save, and in some cases, upgrades to the home's systems (like electrical, plumbing and roof) can also lead to savings.